studio-b12/goat/docs/book/src/goatfile/sections.md

 ## Explanation

 A section defines a discrete segment in a Goatfile.
-This can either be a specialized section like the `Defaults` section or a request section like `setup`, `tests` and `teardown`.
-More on these sections can be found in the [Test Lifecycle Section](../explanations/test-lifecycle.md).
+This can either be a specialized section like the `Defaults` section or a request section like `Setup`, `Tests` and `Teardown`.
+More information on these section types can be found under [Lifecycle](../explanations/lifecycle.md).